Lentil Puree

 2. Storage – Store in an airtight container in the fridge for up to 2 days or freezer for up to 1 month.
 Be sure to practice food safety [4] when storing, defrosting and/or reheating baby food.
 If using frozen food, defrost overnight in fridge and then reheat to steaming hot.
 Allow to cool before serving.

-3. Nutrition – Per 1 cup serving, as a general guide only.
+3. Nutrition – Per serving (makes approx. 2 cups), as a general guide only.

 Nutrition Information